Centeva/jitsi-helm/README.md

 ```
 ## Contributing

-Pushing to main will automatically deploy a new version of the chart using the release.yml workflow.
+Pushing to main will automatically deploy a new version of the chart using the release.yml workflow however **You need to bump the version number in the Chart.yaml manually** in order for a release to be created.